wavemotion-dave/A8DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.2 : 03-Feb-2021 by wavemotion-dave
+  * Altirra BASIC 1.55 is now baked into the software (thanks to Avery Lee).
+  * Fixed PAL sound and framerate.
+  * Cleanups and optmizations as time permitted.

 V1.1 : 03-Feb-2021 by wavemotion-dave
   * Fixed BRK on keyboard.
   * If game crashes, message is shown and emulator no longer auto-quits.